Locations:

 There are numerous obstacles transgender people face when it comes to receiving healthcare, let alone cancer screenings.
 Here are a few:

 • Lack of insurance or being underinsured.
-Data has shown that LGBTQAI+ people may lack healthcare coverage or be underinsured.
+Data has shown that people in the transgender community may lack healthcare coverage or be underinsured.
 “It’s great that there are screening programs that are low-cost or free,” says Dr. Ng.
 “But even those are not always available for everyone.”
-People living in rural areas or outside a large city may find it difficult to find care.
+People living in rural areas or outside a large city may find it challenging to find care.

 • Discrimination by healthcare providers.
 Some examples include healthcare professionals who refuse to see transgender patients or healthcare professionals who refuse to use a patient’s pronouns.
 “If a person has had a negative health experience, they’re less likely to engage and stay engaged in their own health promotion,” says Dr. Ng.

 • Lack of information.
-First, healthcare providers may lack knowledge about transgender identity and sexuality, and secondly, some in the transgender community may not be aware of recommendations around healthcare screenings or that those recommendations apply to them.
-“They may feel they are at low-risk,” says Dr. Ng.
+First, healthcare providers may lack knowledge about transgender identity and sexuality.
+Second, some in the transgender community may not be aware of recommendations around healthcare screenings or that those recommendations apply to them.
+“They may feel they're at low risk,” says Dr. Ng.

 How to overcome barriers

-If you are searching for a new doctor or seeking healthcare, there are a few things you can do to ensure you have a positive experience.
+If you're searching for a new doctor or seeking healthcare, there are a few things you can do to ensure you have a positive experience.

 • Do your research.
-Before making an appointment with a doctor, you can call or email their office to see if the healthcare professional has had experience working with LGBTQAI+ people.
-Organizations like GLMA and the Human Rights Campaign list organizations and hospital systems that support the needs of LGBTIA+ people.
+Before making an appointment, you can call or email their office to see if they have experience working with someone like you.
+You can also get a list of supportive organizations and hospital systems from GLMA.

 • Trust your community.
 Don’t be afraid to ask others for recommendations.
 “Word-of-mouth is still very powerful,” says Dr. Ng.